How Much Does it Cost to Develop an Online Course?

 - Automatic optimization of ads and ad budget

-On average, you can expect to pay around USD $0.27 per click on a Facebook ad.
-You can determine your budget and test with as little or as much money as you can.
+On average, you can expect to pay around USD 0.27 per click on a Facebook ad.
+You can determine your budget and test with as little or as much money as possible.

-Also, if you use the Facebook Pixel, you can also set up:
+Also, if you use the Facebook Pixel, you can set up the following:

-Remarketing is when someone comes to your sales page, but doesn’t buy, then you can send a paid advertisement on Facebook that will target them until they buy.
+Remarketing is when someone comes to your sales page but doesn’t buy; you don’t pay for an advertisement on Facebook from your marketing company that will target them until they believe.

 Targeting is simply a way of picking a detailed audience that looks like people who would buy from you.

-Combined, you can create a powerful marketing strategy for your online course that is not only cost effective but also give you a higher return on investment.
+Combined, you can create a powerful marketing strategy for your online course that is cost-effective and gives you a higher return on investment.